Captain Confederacy: World

 The technology of this world's 1967 (the year in which the story begins) seems analogous to the real world in about 1980.
 Although advanced technology was used to create the superheroes, it does not seem to be in widespread use by the general public.
 Dirigibles seem a common means of air transportation.
 The President of the Confederate States is a woman named Lee, hinted to be a descendant of Robert E. Lee.
 Miss Dixie calls the President "aunt" at one point, though it is not explained whether this implies blood relation or simply affection.
-Medical science also is about the same as 1980s medicine, although whites receive much better care than minorities in the Confederacy.
+Medical science also is about the same as 1980s medicine.
+There is a complete separation of healthcare and state in that there is no single-payer nor any programs akin to Medicaid.
+Anyone who can afford it has access to medicine, but due to the economic situation minorities receive less treatment in Confederate healthcare than do whites.
 Governments do not seem inclined to share their technological means.

-Commercially, McDonald's is known for its fast food burritos — although it has plans to introduce a new ground beef sandwich with cheese, while KFC sells catfish, not chicken.
+Commercially, McDonald's is known for its fast food burritos, although it has plans to introduce a new ground beef sandwich with cheese, while KFC sells catfish, not chicken.
 Both chains seem ubiquitous within the Confederacy.

 Science fiction is known by Scientifiction and appears more popular than in the real world.
 Margaret Mitchell wrote a well known book, Glorious Tomorrows, hinted to be an analog of Gone with the Wind but set in a victorious Dixie.
 The Beacon Hillbillies, an analog of The Beverly Hillbillies, is a television comedy popular in the USA that makes fun of the CSA.
 Patsy Cline and James Dean are still alive in 1967, with Dean becoming too old to play the "rebellious youth" roles that first made him a star.